3omdaughh/3omdaughh.github.io/README.md

 Check out [The blog-announcement](https://3omdaughh.github.io/Blog-Announcement.html) for more information about the project.

 ## Goal
--Provide you with insights into my mind
+- Provide you with insights into my mind
--Allowing you to know more about me
+- Allowing you to know more about me
--Understanding my thought process
+- Understanding my thought process

 ## Tech Stack
 - HTML